 Where Does the Malware Come From?

 According to data gathered by AndroidPit.com, a vast majority of malicious programs in the Play Store consists of RiskTools (44%), AdWare (19%) and Trojans (12%).
-However, there are plenty of other malware delivery mechanisms out there – malicious email attachments, phishing scams and hacks on popular applications are just some them.
+However, there are plenty of other malware delivery mechanisms out there – malicious email attachments, phishing scams and hacks on popular applications are just some of them.
+Security Steps of Antivirus App in an Android Phone

 Top Four Mobile Security Android Apps